Skip to content

 Types of Rails

-In railway engineering, there are 3 types of rails used in the construction of railway tracks which is discussed below:
+In railway engineering, there are 3 types of rails used in the construction of railway tracks which are discussed below:

 Above three Types of rails are described below in detail: